 Brewery tours are available at 1pm, 3pm & 5pm Saturday.
 Tours are approximately one hour and include a tour of the current brewery, historic underground cellars, the secret 4th cellar, and tasting.
-Tickets for the brewery tour are $5 for anyone over 14, and free for under 14.
+Tickets for the brewery tour are $10 per person for anyone over 14, and free for under 14, with a maximum of 20 people per tour.
 Tour reservations are encouraged but not required.
 Please call for reservations or special arrangements.

 The Weston Brewing Company was first established in 1842 by German immigrant John Georgian.
 Georgian brought the tradition of lager brewing with him when he settled in Weston.
 The brewery was designed to utilize ice from the river during winter and lagering cellars dug deep into the ground to create ideal conditions for his beer which needed to be stored below 60 degrees for more than six weeks.
 The Weston Brewing Company became one of the first lager breweries in the United States.